The river as a metaphor of life Vol.2

 15” W X 27” H X 12” L

-Immigrants and indigenous people have always been heroes to me.
-I have valued their strength and courage to get ahead in life despite all of their life difficulties.
-I have always been interested in these two kinds of people and in their lives.
-To me they are some of the most courageous people in the world, those who decide to change their lives and leave everything behind in the search for a better life.
-As a young man I always wanted to feel that worth of myself and having turned myself into an immigrant in the US has been one of my most ambitious projects.
-A life project
+Immigrants, indigenous and people of color have always been heroes to me.
+Since a young age, I have valued their strength and courage to get ahead in life despite all of their life difficulties.
+I’ve always been interested in these kinds of people and in their lives, and how many of them forced by different circumstances decide to change their lives and leave everything behind in the search for a better life.
+As a young man I always wanted to feel that worth of myself and be able to understand more life through their shoes, of those who can cross borders.
+Having turned myself into an immigrant in the US has been one of my most ambitious projects.
+A life’s project.